10.30 PM. Plenty of time to get to the Thane train station.

 And for Enoch, the best of both worlds - a structured time for young people with all his mates - and plenty of play time in between with the same mates and more.

 For the first day I still had to push through with getting my presentation done - and helping lead the prayer time on HIV during the first evening meeting.
 The deep residual tiredness that I carried along with me from Thane was on display, but it gradually slipped away in the sheer energy of being with so many wonderful folks.

 Our seminar track: "Alternative Voices of Kingdom Witness" had a lovely set of folks sharing their worlds.
 Johnny Oomen talked about working with tribal communities in Odisha, and had us in stitches as he shared his own life story wrapped around it.
-Nathan Grills opened our eyes to the whole world of disability and helped us see how his own daughter Abby has reshaped his world.
+A dear friend of mine opened our eyes to the whole world of disability and helped us see how his own daughter Abby has reshaped his world.
 Saira Paulose and myself talked about the challenges of people living with HIV and how churches can reshape our country's response to AIDS.
 SP Mathew helped us step into some of the many worlds he influences through his combination of being a physician, running a small hospital, home-schooling his kids and dabbling with environmental issues, working on ethics with fellow private practitioners.
 Finally Vinod Shah gave us an overview of the way that Medical Missions in India had influenced nation building and society in so many ways over the years.
 Whew, and wow!
 It was exhilarating!

 And that is to speak nothing about our main conference speakers!